Eastern Slovakia Genealogy Research Strategies

 Ancestral Village Sources

 Very few folks make much progress by searching by a surname.
 Name variations due to errors and overt changes are renown.
 The same name can arise in distant villages and never be related.
 Your key to success will be identification of the ancestral village.
-Archival records are organized this way and are quickly accessed this way.
+Archival records are organized by geographic place names - this will turbo-charge your search.

 Most Reliable Places to Find an Ancestral Village